albertopd/real-state-price-predictor/README.md

 ## Introduction

-This project establishes a RESTful API to predict house prices from property features for the Belgian real-estate Belgian market
+This project establishes a RESTful API to predict house prices from property features for the Belgian real-estate market

 ## Description